A guide to buying art markers.

 Staedtler 334 0.3 mm Triplus Fineliner Superfine Point Pens – Assorted Colours (Pack of 30)Check Price

-Arteza Real Brush Pens, 48 Colors for Watercolor Painting with Flexible Nylon Brush Tips, Paint Markers for Coloring…Check Price
+Arteza Real Brush Pens, 48 Colors, Watercolor Markers with Flexible Nylon Brush Tips, 0.5-mm Line Size, Art Supplies for…Check Price

 121 Colors Dual Tip Alcohol Based Art Markers,120 Colors plus 1 Blender Permanent Marker 1 Marker Pad with Case Perfect…Check Price